Sam-Hedges/Sam-Hedges.github.io/docs/_posts/2023-01-31-cel-shading.md

 ---
 title: "The Evolution of Cel-Shading: A Detailed Exploration of the History, Techniques and Applications"
 tags: [Cel-Shading]
-style:
+style: fill
-color:
+color: danger
-description: This post explores the history, techniques, and applications of cel-shading in computer graphics, video games and animation.
+description: I originally wrote this essay as part of my university coursework, but have adapted it into a blog format.
+This explores the history, techniques, and applications of cel-shading in computer graphics, video games and animation.
 It covers early use, advanced techniques, popularity in the gaming industry, and other topics such as VR/AR technology, indie games, animation, mobile games and comic book influences.
 ---

 ## Introduction